How to deal with erectile dysfunction

-It can be a very distressing problem, but don't despair, there's always help at hand
+It can be a very distressing problem, but there's always help available

 It can be an embarrassing topic to discuss, but erectile dysfunction (ED) affects plenty of men throughout the course of their lifetimes.
-Although more common for men aged 40 and over, it’s a totally natural concern for young men to have, and recent research has actually shown that more under 40s suffer from the condition than had previously been thought, so there’s no need to be embarrassed!
+Although more common for men aged 40 and over, it’s a natural concern for young men to have, and recent research has shown that more under 40s suffer from the condition than had previously been thought.

 What is Erectile Dysfunction?

 Erectile Dysfunction is defined as the inability to get or maintain an erection.

 Erections happen when the penis becomes full of blood.
 After sexual stimulation, chemical messages are sent from the brain through your nerve supply, telling blood vessels in the penis to let blood in.
 Increased blood flow causes the penis to harden and an erection happens.
 The male sex hormone testosterone is needed for normal erections.

 If it doesn’t, or if the blood doesn’t remain there for long enough, the penis becomes flaccid.
 There are varying degrees of ED, from inconsistent and short-lived erections to what is known as ‘complete ED’, where the penis doesn’t become erect at all.

 The causes of Erectile Dysfunction